-Kathmandu, the capital city of Nepal is also a cultural hub of this nation.
 Kathmandu Valley cultural Sightseeing is a full day tour to the spots having cultural and historical significance.
 In this you are taken to visit following places.
+Kathmandu, the capital city of Nepal is also a cultural hub of this nation.

 This is one of the world's most glorious Buddhist Chaityas.
 It is said to be 2000 years old.
 Painted on the four sides of the spire's base are the all seeing eyes of Lord Buddha.
 It is 3 km west of Kathmandu city and is situated on a hillock about 77m above the level of the Kathmandu valley and hence commands an excellent view of the valley.
 This stupa is the oldest of its kind.
 It was listed in the UNESCO World Heritage Monument List in 1979.